Fenrir200678/melody_mate/README.md

-# Melody Mate
+# Melody Mate v2.0.0 beta

-Melody Mate is a web-based tool for generating MIDI melodies.
-With just a few clicks, you can create, customize, listen to, and export your own melodies as MIDI files—no musical background required.
+Melody Mate is a powerful, user-friendly web tool for generating, customizing, and exporting MIDI melodies—no musical background required.
+Create unique melodies or basslines, shape nearly every detail, and hopfully get inspired by the generated melodies to create your own music.

+---

-## ✨ What can Melody Mate do?
+## 🎵 What can Melody Mate do?

-- **Choose scale & key:** Ensure every note fits harmonically.
-- **Design rhythms:** Create your own rhythms, use presets, or explore Euclidean rhythms.
-- **Rule-based generation:** Control the melody with N-Gram/Markov-Chain models, motifs, rest probability, and more.
-- **Composition parameters:** Set length (1–4 bars), tempo (BPM), octave, and velocity.
+### 🎼 Scales & Keys

+- Select from all common keys and scales (major, minor, modes, and more)
+- Instantly switch the key/scale for your entire melody

+### 🔗 Chord Progressions (Custom & Predefined)

+- Enable/disable chord progression guidance for melody generation
+- Build your own custom chord progressions (drag & drop, reorder, remove, up to 8 chords)
+- Choose from a library of predefined progressions (pop, jazz, minor, etc.)
+- Diatonic chord palette adapts to your selected key/scale
+- Adjustable "Chord Adherence" (how strictly the melody follows the chords)
+- Visual chord info: compact names, roman numerals, color coding

+### 🥁 Rhythm Design (Presets, Euclidean, Custom)

+- **Presets:** Choose from a large library of weighted rhythm patterns (categorized)
+- **Euclidean:** Generate mathematically even rhythms, rotate patterns, visualize as a circle
+- **Custom Sequencer:** 16-step grid, drag & drop note values, create any rhythm you want
+- Rhythm licks: Inject short, predefined rhythmic phrases for extra groove
+- Rest probability: Control how sparse or syncopated your melody is
+- Random rhythm option within a category

+### 🎶 Melody Generation & Structure

+- Rule-based generation with N-Gram/Markov-Chain models (adjustable context length)
+- Motif repetition: Repeat melodic motifs with customizable patterns
+- Famous motif injection: Seed your melody with iconic motifs (Beethoven, pop, etc.)
+- Melodic contour: Guide the overall shape (arc, ascending, descending, random)
+- Call & response: Motif variation with transposition/inversion
+- Start/end on root note (optional)
+- Adjustable bars (1–16), BPM, octave range

+### 🔊 Dynamics & Velocity

+- Fixed velocity: All notes at the same volume
+- Dynamic progressions: Choose from musical dynamic curves (piano, forte, etc.)
+- Select and preview dynamic profiles

+### 🎹 Instrument Selection & Playback

-- **Instruments:** Choose from over 100 General MIDI instruments.
+- Choose from 100+ General MIDI instruments (grouped by type)
-- **Playback:** Listen to your melody directly in the browser.
+- Instant playback in your browser (no plugins needed)
+- Loop playback option

+### 👀 Animated Melody Visualization

+- See your melody as a sequence of colored note cards
-- **Visualization:** Instantly see the generated note sequence.
+- Animated playback: highlights the current note in sync with audio
+- Octave color coding, velocity transparency, rest indication
+- Rhythm legend and info (including custom/euclidean/preset type)

+### 💾 MIDI Export

-- **MIDI export:** Download your melody as a .mid file for use in your DAW.
+- Download your melody as a .mid file for use in any DAW or music software
+- Filename auto-generated based on your settings

+### 🧠 Smart User Experience

+- Modern, responsive UI (PrimeVue, TailwindCSS)
+- All settings grouped in collapsible panels for clarity
+- Tooltips, legends, and help texts throughout the app
+- **Automatic settings save:** All your preferences, custom rhythms, progressions, and options are automatically saved in your browser (localStorage).
+When you return, everything is instantly restored—no login or account needed.
+This ensures a seamless workflow and lets you pick up exactly where you left off, even after closing the browser.

+---

 ## 🚦 How does it work?
 (User Workflow)